Stars Hollow

 • One skein of DK weight yarn, one week of relaxing knitting, one gorgeous hat.
 The stitch patterns are simple enough to knit while watching your favorite show, and the beads add visual interest without slowing you down.

 • Beginner-friendly with personality.
 If you've never knit with beads, this is your entry point.
 There are two ways to add beads to knitting in progress, and the pattern walks you through both step by step.
 There’s also a video tutorial.
 (And if you skip the beads?
-The hat is just as lovely—no judgment.)
+The hat is just as lovely without them.)

 • Stretchy and forgiving.
 The rib has tons of stretch, so sizing is flexible.
 Wear it with the brim folded or unfolded depending on how you feel that day.